-Since 1988, 18 national fleets have been involved in the blue whiting fisheries.
-The highest landings have been reported by Norway, followed by the USSR/Russia, Iceland and the Faroes.
-The highest concentrations of catches are generally found along the edge of the continental shelf in the area west of the British Isles, on the Rockall and Hatton Banks and around the Faroe Islands in quarter 1.
+Since 1988, fleets from 19 nations have been involved in the blue whiting fisheries.
+The highest landings have been reported by Norway, followed by Iceland, the Faroes and the USSR/Russia.
+The highest concentrations of catches are generally found along the edge of the continental shelf in the area west of the British Isles, on the Rockall and Hatton Banks and around the Faroe Islands and the last decade or so, 80-90% of these catches have been taken in quarters one and two.
 In the following quarters catches are generally taken further north in the Norwegian Sea and also in the North Sea with lesser quantities of blue whiting caught in the southern area off Spain and Portugal.

-Most of the catches are taken in the directed pelagic trawl fishery in the spawning and post-spawning areas (Divisions 5.b, 6.a, b, and 7.b, c).
-Catches are also taken in the directed and mixed fishery in Subarea 4 and Division 3.a, and in the pelagic trawl fishery in the Subareas 1 and 2 and in Divisions 5.a and 14.b.
-These fisheries in the northern areas have taken between 100 000-2 300 000 t per year in the last decade, while catches in the southern areas (Subarea 8, 9, Divisions 7.d, e and g-k) have been in the range of 3000-85 000 t.
+Most of the catches are taken in the directed pelagic trawl fishery in the spawning and post-spawning areas (Divisions 27.5.b, 27.6.a, 27.6.b, ,27.7.b, 27.7.c and 27.7.k).
+Catches are also taken in the directed and mixed fishery in Subarea 27.4 and Division 27.3.a, and in the pelagic trawl fishery in the Subareas 27.2.a and in Divisions 27.5.a and 27.14.b.
+These fisheries in the northern areas have taken between 100000-2300000 tonnes per year in the last 15 years, while catches in the southern areas (Subarea 27.8, 27.9.a, Divisions 27.7.d, 27.7.e and 27.7.g-k) have been in the range of 3000-305 000 tonnes.
 The proportion of landings originating in the Norwegian Sea fluctuates greatly, having increased from 5% of the total in the mid-1990s to around 30% in 2003-2004, after which the proportion decreased again to below 10%.
 These fluctuations are thought to be linked to fluctuations in recruitment.
-In Division 9.a blue whiting is mainly taken as bycatch in mixed trawl fisheries (ICES, 2008a).